 Both LWCD and NCWRPC believed creating a 5-year Work Plan would be beneficial before revising the 2012-2018 LWRM Plan.
 Additionally, the 5-year Work Plan would be included within the 2020-2029 LWRM Plan.
 With that in mind, LWCD consulted with individual departments about Work Plan activities, created the 5-year Work Plan, and finally built the 2020-2029 Plan around the Work Plan

-The LWCC approved the draft plan for public review at their 2019 meeting.
-Some changes were suggested and those comments were incorporated into the plan.
+The CUW Committee approved the draft LWRM Plan for public review at their May 13, 2019 meeting.

 Public Hearing